AlexLittlejohn/ALCameraViewController/README.md

 ```

 ## License
-ALTextInputBar is available under the MIT license.
+ALCameraViewController is available under the MIT license.
 See the LICENSE file for more info.